All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Muscle Loss Matters

 Losing some lean mass during weight loss is physiologically normal and expected.
 Your body carries extra muscle to support a heavier frame, and as weight decreases, some reduction in muscle is appropriate.
-However, excessive muscle loss creates several problems.
+But excessive muscle loss creates several problems.

 Metabolic Impact